pubnub/kotlin/com.pubnub.api/-pub-nub/decrypt.md

 ### Parameters

-`inputString` - String to be encrypted.
+`inputString` - String to be decrypted.

-`cipherKey` - cipher key to be used for encryption.
+`cipherKey` - cipher key to be used for decryption.

 ### Exceptions

-`PubNubException` - throws exception in case of failed encryption.
+`PubNubException` - throws exception in case of failed decryption.

 **Return**
-String containing the encryption of `inputString` using `cipherKey`.
+String containing the decryption of `inputString` using `cipherKey`.